cmc-ucl/MACE_FTO/README.md

 	3. Open Command Palette (Ctrl+Shift+P or Cmd+Shift+P on Mac).
 	4. Search for “Jupytext: Pair Notebook with percent Script”.
 	5. A file MyNotebook.py appears next to it.

+### Committing
+There is an error message when you commit the nb.
+Just click ok and then restage the notebooks and this second time it works.
+This is because the first time you try to committ is changes the nbs, so it looks like there are unstaged changes.